 Hong Kong goes above and beyond for firework displays but the question often is, “Where do I watch it?”.
-We’ve listed vantage points in Kowloon and Hong Kong Island, as well as alternate places to watch the 2023 National Day fireworks in Hong Kong.
+We’ve listed vantage points in Kowloon and Hong Kong Island, as well as alternate places to watch fireworks in Hong Kong.

 Tsim Sha Tsui Promenade – Popular firework vantage point in Kowloon

-The perfect spot to nab a great family photo to send home, this will be one of the busiest areas as the (arguably) best views of the light show can be seen here!
+The perfect spot to nab a great family photo to send home, this will be one of the busiest areas as it offers (arguably) the best views of the light show!

 Read More: Top Family Photographers And Photo Studios In Hong Kong